 Emma Inch is a freelance beer writer, judge and broadcaster based in Brighton, a vibrant seaside city on the South Coast of England.
-She is a member of the British Guild of Beer Writers and, in November 2017, was awarded the Maltsmiths Award for ‘Best Beer Communicator – Online’ by the Guild.
+She is a member of the British Guild of Beer Writers and is the current British Beer Writer of the Year.

 Emma has written about beer for national and international publications including Original Gravity, Brew Your Own Magazine and Diva.
+She has produced creative audio and podcasts for clients including PUB19.
 She has acted as a Taste Judge for the prestigious World Beer Awards, and has also judged beer at the Free From Food Awards, homebrew competitions and CAMRA festivals.

-Emma produces and presents Fermentation Beer & Brewing Show – the UK’s only regular beer and brewing show broadcasting on FM radio.
-It’s a monthly, magazine-style show, covering all the very best aspects of the contemporary beer scene.
-You can subscribe to and catch up with the show on iTunes, Spotify and Podomatic, or you can listen to previous episodes right here.
+Emma produces and presents Fermentation Beer & Brewing Radio – an audio magazine podcast showcasing the very best of the contemporary beer world.
+You can subscribe to and catch up with the show on iTunes, Spotify and Libsyn, or you can listen to previous episodes right here.

 Emma is also the founder and driving force behind Brighton & Hove Beer Week – a city-wide celebration of beer and brewing that, in 2018, involved more than 30 venues and over 60 events.
 Emma was interviewed by Brighton The Inside ahead of Brighton & Hove Beer Week and you can read that interview here.